solid/solid/proposals/notifications.md

 ```

 ### Any data
 This is typically in cases where an application may want to notify with any information.
-Although not strictly exclusive with the above approaches, a notification may contain the complete message and not necessarily refer to the origin data (external resource).
+A notification may contain the complete payload and not necessarily refer to the origin data (external resource).
 ```
 @prefix xsd: <http://www.w3.org/2001/XMLSchema#> .
 @prefix dcterms: <http://purl.org/dc/terms/> .